Ingenico-ePayments/connect-sdk-client-swift/README.md

 Ingenico Connect Swift SDK
 =======================

+**This SDK has been rebranded to Worldline.
+As part of the rebranding the SDK has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-swift.**

+---

 The Ingenico Connect Swift SDK provides a convenient way to support a large number of payment methods inside your iOS app.
 It supports iOS 8.0 and up out-of-the-box.
 The Swift SDK comes with an [example app](https://github.com/Ingenico-ePayments/connect-sdk-client-swift-example) that illustrates the use of the SDK and the services provided by Ingenico ePayments on the Ingenico ePayments platform.